So, what is audio mastering?

 - I listen to your music very carefully on high quality reference monitors and make judgements on frequency balance, soundfield, phase, dynamics and loudness

-- Next we send you high quality mp3s for your approval and feedback
+- Next we send you high quality MP3 files for your approval and feedback

 - Any final changes are made until you are completely happy with the end result

-- I then generate the high quality stereo WAV files and also a DDP master file for CD manufacturer
+- I then generate the high quality stereo WAV files and a DDP master file for the CD manufacturer

 - The completed files are sent to you as a download (we can also send you hard copies if required)